Sparkling ideas for spring

 1. Sainsbury’s Taste the Difference Cava Brut NV, Spain (£9, Sainsbury’s, 11.5%)

 Drier than most, this método tradicional Cava blends Macabeo, Parellada and Xarel-lo.
-Bright lime, pear and crisp apple deliver a zippy, quietly characterful Catalan sparkler.
-Just £6.75 on the next buy-6-save 25% offer.
-Excellent with tapas, Cantonese and Indian dishes.
+Bright lime, pear and crisp apple deliver a zippy, smart and quietly characterful Catalan sparkler.
+Better still, the price drops to just £6.75 on the next buy-six-save-25% offer.
+Excellent with tapas, as well as Cantonese and Indian dishes.
+Sparks with life.

 3. The Society’s Celebration Crémant de Loire 2023, France (£13.75, The Wine Society, 12%)

-On-song Gratien & Meyer, long a source of stylish Society-label sparkling wine, makes sophisticated, affordable fizz in the Loire.
+On-song Gratien & Meyer – long a trusted source of stylish Society-label sparkling wine – makes sophisticated, affordable fizz in the Loire.
 This lively aperitif is reminiscent of meadow grass, pears, green apples and lime.
+Hard to fault – and so easy to enjoy!
 Pair with fish canapés and seafood.
-Hard to fault.
+Ideal for wedding receptions.

 Champagne is the archetypal sparkling wine, and this one has real punch and verve.
 Think plum, red apple, pink grapefruit, pastry and nuts, with a spray of saline acidity.
 Ideal with lamb, game and soft, mild cheeses.
 Right at the top of the supermarket own-label tree.
 100% Pinot Noir.
 Impeccably balanced.

 New season, new arrivals at Tesco.
-Savour this poised, bone-dry, delicious aperitif from Balfour Winery in Staplehurst.
+Savour this poised, bone-dry, delectable aperitif from Balfour Winery in Staplehurst.
 A blend of 94% Chardonnay and Pinot Blanc, it shows fine, lacy acidity, pristine fruit purity, and a medley of orchard fruit, buttered toast, and citrus.
-One for sushi or fish and chips.
+A deliciously refined choice for fish and chips.
+Supermarket fizz has never looked sharper.

 6. Les Pionniers Vintage Champagne 2013, Piper-Heidsieck, France (£33.50, Co-op, 12%)

 Creamy, savoury and complex, this is the best own-label supermarket vintage Champagne I’ve tried recently, with confident notes of brioche, stone fruit, lemon posset, baked apple, nuts and flowers.
-The finish lingers and makes you reach for another glass.
-Serve at 11-12°C (not ice cold).
-A stellar bargain from top-tier Piper-Heidsieck.
+The finish lingers, inviting another glass.
+Serve at 11-12°C (not ice-cold).
+A stellar-value, chic bottle from top-tier Piper-Heidsieck.
 Bonjour Comté!
 60% Pinot Noir, 40% Chardonnay.

-Compelling Pinot-led bubbly from one of Kent’s top boutique estates, with vineyards on the Greensand Ridge overlooking Wateringbury.
+Compelling Pinot Noir-led (92%, with 8% Pinot Meunier) bubbly from one of Kent’s top boutique estates, with vineyards on the Greensand Ridge, with ragstone and sandy loam topsoil, overlooking Wateringbury, right next to the busy A26 Tonbridge Road.
 Marrying stone fruit, summer berries and roasted almond flavours with dancing acidity, this is achingly pure and elegant.
 The finish races away, leaving you reaching for more.
-A whizz with lamb, duck à l’orange and roasted pheasant.
-Tours and tastings £30, with Sunday jazz, pizza and sparkling afternoon teas adding to the appeal.
+Notwithstanding its price and breeding, this is first and foremost a classy, revitalising wine — it’s also a whizz with charcuterie, duck à l’orange and cheese boards.